elucian/bee/draft/databases.md

 For debugging SQL Bee enable introspection.

 * Before execution database related statements are converted into SQL strings;
-* We can visualize these strings by using: #echo:on to log query statements;
+* We can visualize these strings by using: $trace = On to log query statements;
-* We can use $query system object to print out last sql.
+* We can use #query system variable to print out last SQL statement.